 Stage II or III multiple myeloma is characterized by an intermediate or high amount of cancer in the body.
-Patients with these stages of multiple myeloma typically have bone complications as a result of their disease and usually experience symptoms that require treatment.
+Patients with either of these stages of multiple myeloma often have bone complications as a result of their disease and usually experience symptoms that require treatment.

-With current therapy, curing patients with multiple myeloma is uncommon; recent advances in treatment, however, have prolonged survival by several years.
+With current therapy, curing patients with multiple myeloma is uncommon; recent advances incorporating new precision medicines, immunotherapy, stem cell transplantation, and maintenance therapy however have prolonged survival by several years.
 The only potentially curative treatment for multiple myeloma remains high-dose therapy followed by a stem cell transplant using donor cells (allogeneic stem cell transplant).
-This treatment, however, is associated with significant side effects and is only appropriate for younger patients or those who have failed other therapies.
+This treatment, however, is associated with significant side effects and is currently most only for younger patients or those who have failed other therapies.

-There are a large number of effective chemotherapy drugs now available for initial, standard-dose treatment of patients with multiple myeloma.
+There are several effective chemotherapy drugs increasingly combined with newer precision medicines and immunotherapy used as standard-dose induction treatment of patients with multiple myeloma.
 The main goal of initial therapy of multiple myeloma is to produce a complete or near complete disappearance of myeloma cells in the body.
-Approximately 30-50% of patients can expect to achieve this goal.
+A majority of patients can expect to achieve this goal with current therapies.1

 Planning Treatment for Multiple Myeloma

-Before beginning treatment for multiple myeloma your physician may discuss with you the option of undergoing high-dose chemotherapy with an autologous stem cell transplant, which utilizes the patient’s own stem cells.
-Most of the clinical trials conducted over the past two decades have shown that patients who undergo autologous stem cell transplantation after they have achieved a remission with conventional chemotherapy are more likely to experience a prolonged time to disease progression compared to patients who undergo only conventional therapy.
+Before beginning treatment for multiple myeloma your physician may discuss with you the option of undergoing high-dose chemotherapy with an autologous stem cell transplant (ASCT), which utilizes a patient’s own stem cells.
+Most clinical trials conducted over the past two decades have shown that patients who undergo ASCT after they have achieved a remission with conventional chemotherapy experience improved outcomes.2

-Most patients with stage II or III multiple myeloma will initially receive standard-dose chemotherapy.
-The main goal of initial treatment is to induce a complete or near complete disappearance of myeloma cells, and this treatment is sometimes referred to as induction therapy.
-The selection of initial therapy depends largely on patient age and general medical condition.
+Most patients with stage II or III multiple myeloma will initially receive treatment with standard-dose chemotherapy.
+Doctors will increasingly be incorporating newer precision medicines in an attempt to improve outcomes.
+The main goal of initial treatment is to induce a complete or near complete disappearance of myeloma cells, and this treatment is sometimes referred to as induction therapy.3,4 The selection of initial therapy depends on patient age the availability of appropriate precision medicines and a patients overall general medical condition.
 Patients in good health irrespective of age are often treated aggressively to produce a complete remission while more debilitated patients receive less aggressive therapy at the beginning of treatment.

-There are a large number of chemotherapy drugs approved by the US Food and Drug Administration for initial treatment of multiple myeloma, including the following:
+The following medicines are approved by the U.S. Food and Drug Administration for the initial treatment of multiple myeloma: These medicines are typically used in combinations to attain the best results.

 - MP (Alkeran and prednisone)